 Refer to the Certified Performance Checkout sheet, included in your owner's packet, for manufacturer, model, and serial number information.

 Monitor Panel

-The display is the only system component that is accessed by the user.
-All user input to the display is done using the buttons along the bottom of the display.
+The display is the only system component that the user accesses.
+All user input to the display is done using the buttons along the bottom.